ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

 The {{site.data.keyword.cos_full_notm}} subscription listens for changes to an {{site.data.keyword.cos_short}} bucket.
 The following example creates a COS subscription called `mycosevent` for a bucket called `mybucket` that is attached to an app called `myapp`.
+The `--destination-type` option specifies the type of the `destination` which is `app` or `job`.
+For this example, the `--destination-type` is `app`, which is the default for this option.

 ```
-ibmcloud ce subscription cos create --name mycosevent --destination myapp --bucket mybucket
+ibmcloud ce subscription cos create --name mycosevent --destination myapp --bucket mybucket --destination-type app
 ```
 {: pre}